Mounjaro side effects

 When do Mounjaro side effects start?

-That being said, some side effects could start at any time, such as injection site pain (uncommon), gallstones (uncommon) and an increased level of pancreatic enzymes in the blood (common).
+Note that some side effects can also start at any time, such as injection site pain (uncommon), gallstones (uncommon) and an increased level of pancreatic enzymes in the blood (common).

 How long do Mounjaro side effects last?

 Most Mounjaro side effects last a few days to a few weeks.
 You should let your doctor know straight away if your side effects are getting worse instead of better, are severe, or are affecting your daily life and preventing you from doing your normal activities.
-If they’re tolerable, there are ways to manage most side effects at home (see ‘Managing Mounjaro side effects’).
+If they’re tolerable, there are ways to manage most side effects at home.

 Do Mounjaro side effects go away?